 - Disorientation to time and place

 - Lack of motivation

-At this time, there is no cure for Alzheimer's, no way of slowing down the progression of this disease, and no treatment available to reverse the deterioration of Alzheimer's disease.
-There are some medications available to assist in managing some of the most troubling symptoms of Alzheimer's disease such as depression, behavioral disturbance, and sleeplessness.
+At this time, there is no cure for Alzheimer’s, no way of slowing down the progression of this disease, and no treatment available to reverse the deterioration of Alzheimer’s disease.
+However, there are medications available to assist in managing some of the most troubling symptoms of Alzheimer’s disease such as depression, behavioral disturbance, and sleeplessness.
 In managing the disease, physical exercise and social activity are important, as are proper nutrition, health maintenance and a calm and well-structured environment.

 The Ginny and Bob Shell Alzheimer’s Center at Parkway Village is the only free-standing center in Arkansas devoted to people with Alzheimer’s disease.
 The 32-bed, 30,000 square foot facility provides a compassionate place for residents to receive beneficial social interaction, medical care for chronic health conditions and support groups for both the patient and family.